Yangrui-Hu/MC-protein-folding/README.md

 - simulation & analysis & plotting when temperature is low: low_temperature.py

 ## Report & Presentations
+- The proposal for this project:  "proposal_YangruiHu.pdf"
-The final report for this project is the file "FinalReport_Yangrui.pdf" I also attach the slides "MC_protein_folding.pdf"
+- The final report for this project: "FinalReport_Yangrui.pdf"
+- The slides for the presentation: "MC_protein_folding.pdf"